ha0ye/data.practices.research/README.md

 By the end of the workshop, participants will be able to:

--   implement recommended practices for file and folder organization in projects
+-   implement file and folder organization in research projects
 -   use and apply file naming conventions
--   understand the principles of tidy data for structuring tabular data
+-   understand best practices in structuring data and metadata
+-   share data in specialist and generalist repositories